skx/webmail/README.md

      ~$ webmail

-Now point your favourite browser at http://localhost:8080/ and fill in the detail.
+Now point your favourite browser at http://localhost:8080/ and fill in the appropriate details.
 For example if you wished to test against Google-mail you'd enter the following values:

 | Value    | Setting                 |